popgengui/agestrucnb/README.md

 	2. Add the location of the python modules to your PYTHONPATH variable, and add negui.py to your PATH:
 		i.
-Linux: example:  If you downloaded the python files into /home/myname/mydir/negui-master, you can either:
+Linux/OSX: If you downloaded the
+	python files into /home/myname/mydir/negui-master, you can either:

 			a.
-On starting a new terminal you can make python aware of the modules, and add the negui.py to your command path, with these two lines:
+On starting a new terminal you can make python aware of the modules, and add the negui.py to your command path, by typing these two lines:

 				PATH=${PATH}:/path/to/the/negui/modules
 				PYTHONPATH=${PYTHONPATH}:/path/to/the/negui/modules

 			b.
-If your Linux has the typical configuration, then you can automate the change by adding the above line to the .bashrc file in your home directory, adding an export line for each of the variables:
+If your Linux or OSX installation has the typical configuration, then you can also automate the change by adding the above lines to the .bashrc file, or on OSX, the .bash_profile file, in your home directory.
+After these lines you should then and add an export line for each of the variables:

 				export PYTHONPATH
 				export PATH Windows

 		ii.
-Windows: Note above, that we are not yet ready to include Windows as a working platform.
-However, we anticipate soon having a Windows running.
-You learn how to add a PYTHONPATH environmental variable, and add a path to your PATH variable by searching your windows help for "environmental variables".
+Windows: Windows provides a gui interface that allows you to add new environmental variables.
+In most distributions you can find it by opening the file explorer and right clicking on the "Computer" icon (Win7), or "ThisPC" (Win10).
+On the Menu,  select properties->advanced system settings (list on right-hand side) -> Environment Varibles.
+Under the "system variables" window (the bottom window) you can click "New..." to add new variables, as likely you'll need to for PYTHONPATH.
+To add the path to your negui modules to the PATH varable, select "Edit...".
+See the existing variables for examples of path formatting in Windows.

 Current Functionality